yankihue/NST/README.md

 # Nisanyantube

-Nisanyantube is a platform for sharing short clips/reaction videos taken from [Sevan Nişanyan's livestreams](https://www.youtube.com/channel/UCMixjxEx6t663lIf0aQBeSg).
+Nisanyantube is a platform made in [Django](https://www.djangoproject.com) for sharing short clips/reaction videos taken from [Sevan Nişanyan's livestreams](https://www.youtube.com/channel/UCMixjxEx6t663lIf0aQBeSg).
 You can check the live app at https://nisanyantube.herokuapp.com

+## Features
+* Filtering posts by tags
+* Commenting on posts
+* Upload button for admins
+* Twitter share options

 ## Installation